 A history of well-controlled seizures in the vaccine recipient or a family history of seizures (febrile or afebrile) or other neurologic disorder is not a contraindication to vaccination against pertussis.

-Vaccination for children with an unstable neurological disorder (eg, poorly controlled epilepsy or deteriorating neurological state) has previously been considered a precaution, but as these children may be high risk of severe pertussis complications, vaccination is recommended.
-Individual cases should be discussed with the specialist.
+Although previously been considered a precaution, vaccination is recommended for infants with an unstable neurological disorder (eg, poorly controlled epilepsy or deteriorating neurological state) as they may be at high risk of severe pertussis complications.

 Unless the speciﬁc contraindications and precautions outlined in section 15.6 above are present, practitioners should have no hesitation in advising the administration of acellular pertussis vaccine.
 Acellular pertussis vaccine has been used in New Zealand since 2000 and is significantly less reactogenic than the whole-cell pertussis vaccine.